 Please note that entities bidding for the AO can explicitly refer to a preferred platform and/or launch provider, but these organisation(s) must also respond to the RFI to be considered.

 A maximum of 3 missions will be shortlisted at the end of October 2017, with an expectation to begin the analysis and definition work with the Catapult immediately in November.
 The platform(s) and launch ITT will be opened no earlier than the beginning of December, based on the requirements established in the feasibility and preliminary design phase.

 The final candidate will be selected following a pitch-day at the beginning of February.
 This will include selection of a satellite service provider and launch.
 Contract award and procurement of the mission is expected to occur no later than March 2018.
 Preparation and scheduling of a Preliminary Design Review together with the platform(s) provider, successful candidate and the Catapult is expected to occur shortly after contract award.

-For any questions or clarifications regarding these opportunities please contact the IOD team using the following email address: firstname.lastname@example.org
+Applications for this opportunity are now closed.
+For any questions or clarifications regarding these opportunities please contact the IOD team using the following email address: email@example.com

 IOD-5 will be the fifth mission delivered of the Catapult IOD Programme, funded by Innovate UK.
 Following the same pattern as the current IOD Programme missions (IOD-1, 2, 3 and 4), the mission objective is to demonstrate new, commercial satellite-based service(s) in partnership with UK businesses.
 The expected outcome is a de-risked business case to enable our collaborators to secure further customers, partners and funding.